WatsonDataFlows/samples/javascript/data-flow-run-sequence-function/README.md

 The `main` function is the one that will be called each time the action is invoked.
 The function creates a new authentication token, retrieves the latest run for `dataFlowId1`, and then either creates a new `dataFlowId2` run or simply returns, depending on the `state` and `completed_date`.

-We've configured the function to run every 20 seconds so we will *only* start a new run for `dataFlowId2` if the run completed in the last 20 seconds.
+We've configured the function to run every 20 seconds so we will *only* start a new run for `dataFlowId2` if the latest run for `dataFlow1` completed in the last 20 seconds.
 This is to avoid starting `dataFlowId2` every time we retrieve the latest finished run for `dataFlowId1`.

 ```javascript
 // Main function